 About wine:

-Mas Amiel is doing a balancing act, offering this year a young garnet-colored wine and this aged Maury, which has been patiently waiting for twenty years in large chestnut casks, in the shade of the farmhouse.
+Mas Amiel is doing a balancing act, offering this year a young garnet-colored wine and this aged Maury, which has been patiently waiting for twenty years in large chestnut barrels, in the shade of the farmhouse.
 A wine that tells its story of black fruits and cherries gradually transformed into prunes, cocoa, coffee, and nuts characteristic of rancio.
 It has retained its power and presence, but has become rounder and more mellow, retaining a beautiful freshness that balances its sweetness, before the nuts take over the finish.

 Robert Parker - Wine Advocate